-1.2.1.5 A process is in place to ensure that abnormal results of pertinent investigations are flagged to the relevant person within a clinically appropriate timeframe.
+1.2.1.5 A process is in place to ensure that abnormal results of tests and investigations are flagged to the relevant person within a clinically appropriate timeframe.

 Verbal or written confirmation that test results reach the right person should be provided as well as confirmation that staff are satisfied that information can be found if it is looked for.
 Staff should be able to describe a system by which lists can be amended or planned days and/or weeks before based on the results of investigations.
-Departments should be able to demonstrate that patients are listed in a timely fashion to allow appropriate investigations to be reported.
+Departments should be able to demonstrate that patients are listed, allowing enough time for abnormal results to be actioned.